 Air fryers use, on average, 1400 watts.
 That’s a significant difference from traditional ovens’ average of 3000 watts.
 So, you can see why air fryers are much more energy-efficient than ovens.

-To understand better how much power an air fryer uses, let’s calculate the cost of running it for 30 minutes vs. an oven.
+To better understand how much power an air fryer uses, let’s calculate the cost of running it for 30 minutes and compare it to the oven’s.
 We’ll work with 1400 watts as the average for air fryers and 3000 watts for ovens.

 In 30 minutes (1/2 hour), an air fryer will consume: